tauapp/harmony-nft/plan.md

 ### Path: /home or / if logged in
 Shows the user the newest NFTs for sale, their owned NFTs, and a search bar

-## Sell
-### Path: /sell
-Shows a user's pending NFTs for sale and lets them put other NFTs for sale

 ## Buy
 ### Path /nft/:id
 If the NFT is for sale, shows the NFT screen.
 Otherwise, gives a warning.